DynoSurf: Neural Deformation-based Temporally Consistent Dynamic Surface Reconstruction: Introduction

 The reconstruction of temporally consistent geometric surfaces from a continuous dynamic 3D point cloud sequence without correspondences presents a valuable yet formidable challenge.
 These geometric surfaces play a crucial role in diverse domains, including film, gaming, animation, virtual reality (VR), augmented reality (AR), and robotics.
 They facilitate various applications such as motion object editing, texture transfer, and shape analysis, thereby contributing to the creation of realistic visual effects and immersive experiences.

 With the development of the static surface reconstruction for a single object from a point cloud~\cite{kazhdan2006poisson,shen2021deep,peng2021shape,huang2023neural}, a natural idea to model the temporally consistent dynamic surfaces is to select a keyframe from the point cloud sequences and reconstruct it as a template surface through static reconstruction technology.
 Then the non-rigid deformation for the template surface is estimated by aligning it with other frames.
 High requirements are placed on the selection of the keyframe point cloud with fewer missing parts or occlusions and a similar shape to other frames.
-Some optimization-based dynamic reconstruction frameworks based on fusion continuously update the template shape during frame-by-frame non-rigid tracking~\cite{newcombe2015dynamicfusion,dou2016fusion4d,slavcheva2017killingfusion}.
+Some optimization-based dynamic reconstruction frameworks~\cite{newcombe2015dynamicfusion,dou2016fusion4d,slavcheva2017killingfusion} continuously update the template shape during frame-by-frame non-rigid tracking.
 These approaches are effective and pragmatic, but most of them use depth as input and cannot handle the sparse point clouds without any camera information.
-Some network-based method~\cite{niemeyer2019occupancy,tang2021learning,lei2022cadex} no longer define or pre-establish the template shape, but jointly learn dynamic reconstruction.
+Some learning-based method~\cite{niemeyer2019occupancy,tang2021learning,lei2022cadex} no longer define or pre-establish the template shape, but jointly learn dynamic reconstruction.
 This way may achieve better results but increases the difficulty of decoupling the deformation field and the template space, which makes deformation have less practical significance.
-Moreover, these methods use ground truth to supervise training and have poor generalization.
+Moreover, these methods use ground truth to supervise training, have poor generalization, and can usually only process sequences of fixed length.
 To address these problems, we first design an adaptive keyframe selection strategy and learn the template surface representation, then combine it with a deformation field to form a dynamic reconstruction framework.
-We reconstruct the temporally consistent surface by joint learning template surface and deformation field.